Key takeaways

 What is commercial centralization?

-Commercial centralization is a leadership structure where a single leader or a small team of leaders make important decisions regarding the business.
-To illustrate, this individual or dedicated team leads the charge of planning, goal setting, budgeting, and delegating tasks.
+Commercial centralization is a leadership structure in which a single leader or a small team of leaders makes important decisions regarding the business.
+This individual or dedicated team leads the charge of planning, goal setting, budgeting, and delegating tasks.

-What’s more, commercial centralization empowers real estate professionals to anticipate and address real estate needs in a more strategic manner.
+What’s more, commercial centralization empowers real estate professionals to anticipate and address real estate needs more strategically.
 Additionally, centralization drives greater value when paired with the strategic usage of data analytics and automation processes.

 What is an example of centralization?

 One of the most common examples of centralization in business operations is centralizing data hubs.
-In fact, 87% of marketers consider data to be their most underutilized asset.
+In fact, according to Invesp, 87% of marketers consider data to be their most underutilized asset.

 Centralizing data and technology is one of the best examples of strategic centralization because it makes data-driven decisions using analytics and algorithms.